The Diary of a Mad Hedge Fund Trader is written by John Thomas, one of the founding fathers of the modern hedge fund industry.

 In 1982 Thomas moved to New York as the US editor of a major business magazine.
 Then a member of the White House press corps he covered the early years of the Reagan administration.

-John Thomas graduated from the University of California at Los Angeles (UCLA) with a degree in Biochemistry and a minor in Mathematics in 1974.
+John graduated from the University of California at Los Angeles (UCLA) with a degree in biochemistry and a minor in mathematics in 1974.
 He moved to Tokyo, Japan to join a Japanese securities house as a research analyst, becoming fluent in Japanese.

 John Thomas with Najarian Brothers (OptionMonster.com)

 In 1976 he was appointed the Tokyo correspondent for The Economist magazine and the Financial Times.
 For the next seven years he published thousands of articles about the economies, companies, and leaders of Asia.
 He was one of the first American correspondents to cover China during the Cultural Revolution.